Skip to Main Content

 CDs and DVDs are in Lewis Music Library's closed stacks; request them at the service desk.
 The call numbers for most music recordings are like the Mu classification system for printed music and begin with PhonCD or DVD.
 Feature films, ballets, and documentaries on DVD have Library of Congress numbers.

-LP records are in storage and may be requested through the “Request Item” button in the Barton catalog.
+LP records are in storage and may be requested through the “Request Item” button in Search Our Collections.

 More ways to get help